AGRINFO AGRINFO logo

 Summary

-The use of certain pesticides does not lead to residues that are a risk to the consumer.
-These pesticides therefore do not require maximum residue levels (MRLs).
-The European Commission proposes to add five substances to the list of pesticides not requiring MRLs:
+The use of certain pesticides does not lead to residues that pose a risk to consumers.
+These pesticides do not require maximum residue levels (MRLs) and are listed in Regulation 396/2005, Annex IV.
+The European Union (EU) has added Betabaculovirus phoperculellae and elemental iron to this list, and has confirmed that rape seed oil should remain on the list.

 • Allium fistulosum, processed